pailhead/three-rounded-box/README.md

 ## TODO
-- cleanup the weaving thing
+- cleanup the weaving logic
 - add segments along the sides